T-Kalv/T-Kalv/README.md

 ### I'm a self-taught Programmer and CS Student!
 All coding projects are built from the ground up, from planning to designing to implementing the idea, ultimately solving problems with the use of code.
 I also made a [CS Website] a while back in class so go check that out if you want...
-- 😫 I'm currently learning Java.
+- 😫 I'm currently learning Java, whilst coding a POS System Project
 - 💻 I'm currently working on a virtual assistant called [TALIA] (Totally Artificial Language Intelligence Assistant).
 - 🧠 Fun Fact: I like to learn anything CS, Science and Technology related.
 - 👨‍🎓 When I'm older, I would like to either become an Computer Scientist, Researcher, Programmer or a Software Engineer.